appellatebaton0/siege-prep-3/README.md

 - EM_Label -> A dynamic label that can read values from elements and display them
 - EM_TextureRect -> A dynamic TextureRect that can display textures from elements and their values (like referenced actors)
 - Conditions -> A resource system to dynamically make conditions
 	- OR, AND, NOT -> Pretty self explanatory conditions.
 Allow subconditions.
 	- ACTOR -> Lets you see if an actor has a component, and grab *any value from a variable in that component*.
+- ACP_Consumer -> Deletes actors and stores/tracks resources from them (for things like production rates)
+- CP_ResourceModifier -> Modifies the value of a resource in a CP_Resource
+- CP_Unrotator -> Makes a node's rotation stay constant and ignore the actor's.
+- Started on DynamicValues, effectively a system for making glue between components, elements, etc dynamically.
+Sorta like coding with nodes but it's all data manipulation.

 ### Game specific
 -  RS_Apple -> A game-specific resource to hold an apple's type, toppings, and glaze.